 - 1 large head romaine lettuce chopped

-- ⅓ cup shaved Parmesan or dairy-free alternative
+- ⅓ cup shaved Parmesan

-- ⅓ cup Caesar dressing check label if gluten free
+- ⅓ cup Caesar dressing check label if gluten-free

 For the Garlic Butter Croutons:

-- 2 cups day-old bread torn into rustic chunks (gluten-free if needed)
+- 2 cups day-old bread torn into rustic chunks gluten-free if needed

 - 2 tablespoon olive oil

-- 2 tablespoon butter or dairy-free alternative, melted
+- 2 tablespoon butter or dairy-free alternative melted

 - 1 teaspoon garlic powder